exonum/exonum-doc/src/get-started/cryptocurrency-advanced.md

 }
 ```

-The implementation code above returns a JSON that provides a corresponding error
+The code above defines how our internal `Error` type will be converted into
+exonum internal `ExecutionError`.
+The latter converts to human-readable JSON
-code together with its verbal description.
+with an error code and its verbal description before being sent to the user.

 ## Define Transactions

-We use transactions! macro to define the service transactions.
+We use `transactions!` macro to define the service transactions.

-In this tutorial, however, we unite the transactions under the
+In this tutorial we unite the transactions under the
-`WalletTransaсtions` group as they all refer to the same
+`WalletTransactions` group as they all refer to the same
 structure.
 Although this is the only transactions group in our demo, the idea
 might be of use in cases where a larger
 number of different groups of transactions is applied.